-I publish a monthly investment newsletter for defensive and dividend-focused value investors.
-It’s mission is to provide investors with tools and information to help them build high quality, high yield portfolios.
+UK Value Investor exists to provide investors with tools and information to help them build high yield, low risk portfolios.

-One of the main features of each issue is the model portfolio.
-This portfolio is managed according to the defensive value investing strategy and subscribers get to see every detail of the portfolio and how it’s managed.
+One of its main features is the model portfolio.
+This portfolio is managed according to a defensive value investing strategy and subscribers get to see every detail of the portfolio and how it’s managed.

-Subscribers also have access to a unique stock screen which makes up the first stage of each buy or sell decision, as well as the worksheets and spreadsheets which are used to analyse companies.
+Subscribers also have access to a unique stock screen, as well as worksheets and spreadsheets which can be used to analyse companies.
 In short, every part of the investment process is completely transparent.

 Why investors subscribe to UK Value Investor

 - It’s factual.
-My research is based on facts as much as possible and speculation is kept to a minimum.
+Research is based on facts as much as possible and speculation is kept to a minimum.

 - It’s educational.
-I keep jargon to a minimum and explain what I’m doing as fully and as clearly as I can.
+Jargon is kept to a minimum all buy and sell decisions are explained as fully and as clearly as possible.

 - It follows a sensible, hype-free approach.
-My approach is calm, free of hyperbole and focused on quality companies and long-term results.
+UK Value Investor’s tone is calm, free of hyperbole and focused on quality companies and long-term results.

 Values, beliefs, standards

-My one overriding goal is to show investors how they can build high yield, high growth, low risk portfolios by applying defensive value investing principles.
+The overriding goal is to show subscribers how to build a high-yield, low-risk, long-term portfolio by applying a defensive value strategy.
 This takes priority over everything else and the newsletter’s core principles are encapsulated in the following list:

 - Be professional.
 Put subscribers’ long-term interests first.